dnackat/Some-C-programs/README.md

 **- Resizing BMP images**

-**- Recovering JPEG files from a raw image of a FAT-32 based file system**
+**- Recovering JPEG files from a raw image of a FAT-based file system**

 **- Spell check a text file (using a specified dictionary file) using a hash table implementation.**